loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 > If you want to learn more about the configuration for `create-react-app`, you can find the source code [here](https://github.com/facebook/create-react-app/blob/main/packages/react-scripts/config/webpack.config.js#L188), and the documentation for `entry` in the `webpack` can be found [here](https://webpack.js.org/concepts/entry-points/).

-When we run the new build script `npm run build:server` we will get a JavaScript built for the server at the location _build/server/server.js_ which can be used to run the React Application on the server.
+When we run the new build script `npm run build:server` we will get a JavaScript built for the server at the location _build/server/server.js_ which can be used to run the React Application.

 ### Run the server.js